Who's in charge?

 This book explains how politics works in an accessible, fluent and funny way, especially for children aged about 8 years and up.

-The illustrations and text complement each other, making the explanation even more compelling.
-I've designed the infographics with an illustrative theme to make them easy to understand and remember.
-They playfully illustrate how our democracy works, something that's more important now than ever.
+I designed the infographics in an illustrative style to make them easy to understand and remember.
+They playfully explain how our democracy works, something that is more important now than ever.
+Additionally, I created the handwritten texts for the book. texts in the book.

-Who's the boss? will be available in (online) bookstores from September 30, 2025!
+Who's in charge? will be available in (online) bookstores from September 30, 2025.

 Illustrations in Who's the boss

-The book Who's the boss?
+The book Who's in charge?
 Contains over 150 illustrations and infographics.
 Below is a small preview of the book's look and feel.

 Patterns with meanings appear regularly in the book.